agabor/docs/_includes/rest/sessions.md

 ## Querying Sessions

 Querying for `Session` objects will only return objects belonging to the same user as your current session (due to the Session ACL).
-You can also add a where clause to your query, just like normal Parse objects.
+You can also add a where clause to your query, just like normal MSG objects.

 <div class="language-toggle">
 <pre><code class="bash">